JuliaImages/juliaimages.github.io/docs/src/pkgs/segmentation/index.md

 DocTestSetup = nothing
 ```

-Now let's segment this image using felzenszwalb algorithm. `felzenswalb` only needs a single parameter `k` which controls the size of segments.
+Now let's segment this image using felzenszwalb algorithm. `felzenszwalb` only needs a single parameter `k` which controls the size of segments.
 Larger `k` will result in bigger segments.
 Using `k=5` to `k=500` generally gives good results.

 ```jldoctest
 julia> using Images, ImageSegmentation